The Edison Record - "A One Way Ticket in case of Emergency."

 Wax figures of Thomas Edison and Gustave Eiffel sitting in front of an Edison Class M Phonograph (Gustave's daughter Claire is in the background).
 For more details and ephemera related to this meeting, see René Rondeau's Edison at the Eiffel Tower.

-For more details about Edison and his family's visit to Paris (1) and their Eiffel Tower see Edison Muckers' Thomas Edison - An American in Paris.
+For more details about Edison and his family's visit to Paris (1), the Eiffel Tower and the 1889 Paris Exposition see René Rondeau's article Edison and the Eiffel in the June 2013 issue of The Antique Phonograph.

 Another view of Edison Class M Phonograph with Eiffel Tower tourists looking into the room

 Disney's 2015 movie TomorrowLand

 If you haven't seen the movie, here is The Plot in Wikipedia's Tomorrowland (the film).

 The three main characters are Frank Walker (played by George Clooney, a "grizzled inventor" who as a young boy had visited Tomorrowland, a futuristic cityscape), Casey Newton (played by Britt Robertson, an "optimistic and tech-savy teen") and Athena (played by Raffey Cassidy "an audio-animatronic droid").